-I have long associated myself and my herbal practice with the Wise Woman Tradition.
-In fact, I took the three primary principles of the Wise Woman Tradition, as I understood them, to be the guiding principles of my life:
+I have long associated myself and my herbal journey with the Wise Woman Tradition.
+In fact, I have taken the three primary principles of the Wise Woman Tradition, as I understood them, to be the guiding principles of my life:

 The reliance on common, abundant, nourishing, local herbs and foods in season.

 The development and cultivation of an open, wild and compassionate heart.

 The use of simple ceremony to inform our sense of the sacredness of every day life.